oixel/PlaylistGrabber/README.md

 If you desire to download songs marked as explicit by YouTube, you must log in to an account with age registrictions turned off.
 Otherwise, explicit songs will be skipped by downloader

-# Methods of Input & Settings
+# Methods of Input
 There are two ways to input YouTube playlist URLs and both may be useful in different scenarios.
-Along with this,

 1) Input each URL individually
 2) Read the URLs stored in a .txt file

+By default, songs in playlists with mostly full metadata (artist and album) are downloaded to a path that follows the format of "content/songs/Artist Name/Album Name/".
+However, this varies depending on what metadata is available under the video.
+If no artist's name is found, it substitutes with the video uploader's name instead.
+If no album name is found, there is no alternative data to work with, so it instead gets placed into a "UNORGANIZED" folder under the artist's (or uploader's) name.

+Of course these paths can be overriden; however, the process of overriding depends on whether Method 1 or 2 is being used.

 ### Method 1: Inputting each URL individually
 This method is better utilized when installing playlists once without concern of reusing the link again in the future.
 It skips the work of creating a .txt file and simply installs the playlists inputted instantly.

+Output paths can be overrided by changing the settings of the following constants in main.py:

+__NOTE__: Keeping AUTO_SORT_SONGS as True while using custom data will place songs in "content/songs/Custom Artist Name/ Custom Album Name/".

+* AUTO_SORT_SONGS = (Default = True)
+    - Turning this off will result in your desired output path being asked after inputting each URL.
+* USE_CUSTOM_ARTIST = (Default = False)
+    - Allows input at start that overwrites any artist or uploader names that are found.
+* USE_CUSTOM_ALBUM = (Default = False)
+    - Allows input at start that overwrites any found album names.

+### Method 2: Reading from .txt
+TO BE TYPED UP SOON...

-#### Settings
+# Additional Settings
-By default, manually inputting playlists on PlaylistGrabber organizes the downloaded songs in the same way as Method 2.
-However, changing the constants at the top of main.py can grant you more freedom in the outputs and output locations.

-These settings are as follows:
+Futher changes are able to be made to how the songs themselves are downloaded.
+Changing these settings alters the downloads regardless of what method is used to install the songs.

+Universal Settings:
 * SET_TRACK_NUMBERS (Default = True)
     - Writes spot of downloaded song in playlsit as track number in metadata.
 * SET_NUM_IN_FILENAME = (Default = True)